-At 7 a.m. on Sunday morning, the bar will be erecting a tented biergarten equipped with two 80-inch screens and seating for 60 in the parking lot behind the establishment.
+At 7 a.m. on Sunday, the bar will be erecting a tented beer garden equipped with two 80-inch screens and seating for 60 in the parking lot behind the establishment.
 That is in addition to its current street-side terrasse, inner courtyard, and two-level interior.
-“It’s already been crazy with the earlier games, so we just wanted try and keep up,” Desbaillets says.
+“It’s already been crazy with the earlier games, so we just wanted to try and keep up,” Desbaillets says.

 After a second coronavirus lockdown forced it to close — with the exception of takeout and delivery — from October 1, 2020, to May 28, 2021, the pub’s front-of-house staff is almost brand-new, and it can sometimes feel like the business is, bracingly, going from “zero to a thousand,” Desbaillets says.
 “This is the biggest sporting event that Burgundy Lion has ever, and may ever, have to deal with.”

 The year after soccer-screening Burgundy Lion opened, Desbaillets started the GOAL Tournament, a yearly competition featuring, for the most part, an assemblage of Montreal’s hospitality workers on the field to raise money for charities.
-In 2019, he concretized what he saw during those soccer tournaments — and always knew about the sport — and founded the GOAL Initiatives Foundation, with the aim of promoting mental health for adults and youth through play.
+In 2019, he concretized what he saw during those soccer tournaments — and always knew about the sport — and founded the GOAL Initiatives Foundation to promote mental health for adults and youth through play.

 In the spring, Desbaillets saw, however, that it was the restaurant community itself, the same group that had helped prop up GOAL for years, that was now facing a surfeit of challenges.
 So, Desbaillets launched a video series called Squawk & Gobble, where in addition to having some of the city’s chefs cook on camera (Here’s one of Emma Cardarelli making Elena’s now-famous hoagies — you’re welcome), brings visibility to their struggles, pandemic or otherwise.